-P&C insurance software vendors . . .
-Vendors such as AQS, Inc., Duck Creek Technologies (recently acquired by Accenture), can be customized to address the needs of P&C insurance carriers.
+P&C insurance software vendors

+Vendors such as AQS, Inc., Duck Creek Technologies (acquired by Accenture), OneShield, Inc. and StoneRiver, Inc. provide software solutions that are specifically designed to meet the needs of P&C insurance carriers; and can be customized to address the needs of P&C insurance carriers.